The Seven Deadly Sins (manga): Production

 The Seven Deadly Sins began as a one-shot that was published in Kodansha's Weekly Shōnen Magazine on November 22, 2011.
 Nakaba Suzuki drew more than twenty versions of the pilot chapter.
 One of these manuscripts, "Chapter X", was released in English on Kodansha USA's website in 2015.
 For the series, Suzuki borrowed the names of characters from tales about King Arthur, but used his original ideas for their personalities and the story itself.
+He explained that ever since he had become a manga artist, he had wanted to write a fantasy story with King Arthur as a motif, "but I couldn't draw the characters and it was always rejected" by the editorial department.
+So he started drawing modern manga stories as a way to practice, and eventually lost interest in fantasy until his editor read one of his earlier one-shots and suggested it.
+"In that sense, it's a very emotional thing.
+I think if I had drawn it when I was younger, it wouldn't have turned out like this."

 The relationship between Meliodas and Elizabeth was decided on from the beginning, but the author thought up everything else weekly as he went in order to keep it unpredictable.
 In order to surprise readers, he purposely made the appearances of some of the titular group of knights very different from their wanted posters that appear in the first chapter and had others look the same as their poster, but gave them "horrible" personalities.
 Although it was decided to make the protagonist of the series a "child", Suzuki struggled with designing Meliodas' profile because the character is actually an adult.
 He said the most difficult part was his hair; ultimately deciding on "fluffy" hair like a boy from a foreign country, which he had never done before.
 In the pilot chapter, the character had long, straight hair, which the author said was not as cute.
 Suzuki said he always made sure to show the subtly different relationships between the members of the titular group of knights.
 For example, he said that while Ban is Meliodas' best friend, King is only a teammate with whom he does not talk.
 All seven have such relationships, which the author called realistically human.
+Because he felt it would be too convenient to have seven enemies oppose the Seven Deadly Sins and fight them one-on-one, Suzuki decided on having ten with the Ten Commandments.
+This way, characters could fail and there would be another who can defeat many by themselves, making it unpredictable for readers.
+However, the author has stated that Escanor ended up being "too strong".
+Suzuki said that because the series is the story of Meliodas and Elizabeth, he planned for the manga to have a happy ending from the very beginning; "I didn't want to make it an ending that left people feeling uneasy. [...]
+I want to draw things that make people feel good when they read them."